aibarrola/Spartan-Swipe/README.md

 moment: date and time library\
 react-moment: able to utilize moment inside react\
 uuid: node package that generates a random universal id

+react-tinder-card: used for the frontend cards for their movement (swiping motion)